Make a meditative painting. Looking for a creative way to relax? Have trouble sitting still

 If you're still looking for something to empower, help or soothe you, these projects may fit the bill.

-- Use your body as a canvas.
-You don't need paper when you have you body.
+Use your body as a canvas.
+You don't need paper when you have your body.
 Paint on your hands and feet or

 Sculpt spirit figures.
 Connect with those that have passed on or your own spiritual

 something you have laying around.
 Either way, you'll get insights into how you can reshape and reevaluate your own life.

 Collage with old photographs.
 If you're uncomfortable using old photos you can make copies.
 Explore

 these mixed media techniques with your old photos.